cjc1103/Audio-Archive-Toolbox/README.md

  *      --wav=<bitrate>     use wav files of bitrate
  *   -x|--delete            delete redundant files after compression is complete
- *      --wav=<bitrate>|raw|all  Delete all input wav directories for the specified bitrate *
+ *      --wav=<bitrate>|raw|all  Delete all input wav directories for the specified bitrate
+ *      [--misc|--misc-files-delete]  Delete misc files and directories specified in the config file *
  * compression and verification arguments
  *   --mp3=<bitrate>        compress wav to mp3 format (.mp3) (16-44 is default)